 The Central Selkirk Situation

 The government is planning to shoot all wolves and cougars around the Central Selkirk herd.
-VWS is outraged that the dire state of the caribou is considered an emergency when it comes to killing predators, but when it comes to allowing snowmobiles and heli-skiers to swarm their critical winter habit, or to proposed clearcutting in their habitat, suddenly there is no emergency.
+VWS is outraged that the dire state of the caribou is considered an emergency when it comes to killing predators, but when it comes to allowing snowmobiles and heli-skiers to swarm their critical winter habit, or to clearcutting their habitat, suddenly there is no emergency.
 The public is told these actions are not necessary, or that they do not work.

 It is true that a number of cougar kills helped to bring the Central Selkirk herd down to 24.
-With cougars it is possible to kill individuals from the vicinity of caribou, whereas with wolves we are talking about mass slaughter from helicopters going on year after.
+With cougars it is possible to kill individuals from the vicinity of caribou, whereas with wolves we are talking about mass slaughter from helicopters going on year after year.
 So VWS has not opposed the cougar killing directly in the vicinity of the Central Selkirk herd, but does oppose the wolf culls, especially because there is no record of wolf predation on the Central Selkirk herd.
 All wolf culls aim to kill most or all of the wolves over a very large area for numerous years.
 As habitat loss continues, predator extermination becomes long-term, and VWS cannot support this.

-Habitat protection and wolf killing are NOT interchangeable solutions to caribou decline
+Habitat protection and wolf killing are NOT interchangeable

 Habitat protection and winter recreation closures as wolf control